 Red Cross issues emergency call for blood and platelet donors

-(July 9, 2013)– The American Red Cross has issued an emergency request for platelet and blood donors of all blood types to roll up a sleeve and give because many fewer donations than expected were received in June and the first week of July.
+MADISON, Wis. - The American Red Cross issued an emergency request for platelet and blood donors of all blood types to roll up a sleeve and give because many fewer donations than expected were received in June and the first week of July.

-“We are counting on generous volunteer blood and platelet donors to step up and give now,” said John Hagins, CEO of the Red Cross Greater Alleghenies Blood Services Region.
+“We are counting on generous volunteer blood and platelet donors to step up and give now,” said Greg Novinska, CEO for the Red Cross Badger-Hawkeye Blood Services Region.
 “Every two seconds, someone in the U.S. needs blood.
 Each day donations come up short, less blood is available for these patients in need.”

 Nationwide, donations through the Red Cross were down approximately 10 percent in June, resulting in about 50,000 fewer donations than expected.
 The shortfall is similar to what the Red Cross experienced in June 2012.

-The Red Cross urgently needs donations to help ensure an adequate blood supply is available for patients all summer long.
-Each day, the American Red Cross Greater Alleghenies Blood Region needs approximately 700 donors to step forward and give blood.
+The Red Cross urgently needs donations to ensure an adequate blood supply is available for patients all summer long.
+Each day, the Red Cross Badger-Hawkeye Blood Region needs approximately 500 donors to step forward and give blood.
 Eligible donors with types O negative, B negative and A negative blood are especially encouraged to give.
 Type O negative is the universal blood type and can be transfused to anyone who needs blood.
 Types A negative and B negative can be transfused to Rh positive or negative patients.

 How to Donate Blood